73% of companies invest in web design to differentiate their businesses from the rest in their industry.

 Sony’s lesson makes a case for striving to present as much as possible to the audience on a single page, without feeling cluttered.

-We all know Netflix.
-We all probably love Netflix.
-It’s the popular video streaming service that, for a monthly subscription, allows us to watch our favorite shoes and movies at length.
-I can’t even count the number of hours I’ve lost transfixed on a new docuseries.
+We all know Netflix as our free time is probably largely dependent on it.
+It’s the popular video streaming service that, for a monthly subscription, allows us to watch our favorite shows and movies at length.

 This dark, moody and seductive website design lulls you into submission.
 It sets the tone for movie night — even if the sun is out and it’s three in the afternoon.
 The dark color instantly puts you at ease and gets you into the mindset of watching a movie.